hashgraph/asset-tokenization-studio/sdk/README.md

    - TransactionId:
 Id of the Hedera transaction.
 Can be used to track the transaction in any Hedera block explorer.

+### setMaxSupply

+Updates the max supply.
+Setting max supply to "0" means removing it (unllimited max supply).

+- Request
+   - securityId: Hedera id of the diamond contract representing the asset
+   - maxSupply: new max supply

+- Response
+   - Payload: True (success), false (failed)
+   - TransactionId:
+Id of the Hedera transaction.
+Can be used to track the transaction in any Hedera block explorer.

+### lock

+Locks funds into an account for a certain period of time

+- Request
+   - securityId: Hedera id of the diamond contract representing the asset
+   - targetId: accounts hedera id where funds will be locked
+   - amount: amount to be locked with decimals included
+   - expirationDate: date in seconds at which the funds can be released (lock expiration date)

+- Response
+   - Payload: True (success), false (failed)
+   - TransactionId:
+Id of the Hedera transaction.
+Can be used to track the transaction in any Hedera block explorer.

+### release

+Releases locked funds from an account

+- Request
+   - securityId: Hedera id of the diamond contract representing the asset
+   - targetId: accounts hedera id where funds will be released
+   - lockId: Id of the lock to be released

+- Response
+   - Payload: True (success), false (failed)
+   - TransactionId:
+Id of the Hedera transaction.
+Can be used to track the transaction in any Hedera block explorer.

 ## Role